npm/rfcs/accepted/0042-isolated-mode.md

 ### Projects not using workspaces

 Non-workspace projects _will_ be able to use the `isolated-mode` reification.
-This is useful as a library author, using `isolated-mode` gives me the guarantee that my library will work as intended when consumed by projects which use `isolated-mode`.
+This is useful as a library author, using `isolated-mode` gives me the guarantee that my library will work as intended, without unexpected run-time errors caused by undeclared dependencies.

 ## Prior Art and Alternatives